Vintharas/js13k-spaceshooter/README.md

 - shoot
   - [*] shooting spends energy
   - [*] shooting at asteroids releases components -> energy, life
-  - energy, life is absorved by the ship when the ship approaches
+  - [*] energy, life is absorved by the ship when the ship approaches
+  - add a sprite with a number that shows how much you got
+    - on top of the collision
+    - in addition, it would be cool to show it beside the bar
   - bullets should have particles behind
   - improvement in asteroids breaking
     - instead of destroying asteroid, makes asteroids smaller